W.E. Pidgeon

 I’m tired and dirty.
 I’ve lost the only towel I brought up here with me.
 There is no fresh water to bathe in – I’m as sticky as a stamp with accumulations of salt, seawater & salt sweat.
 I should taste good!
 Especially as I dry myself after a dip with my underpants – adds just that Parfait de Nuit touch!

-I have been as far as Sio on the northern coast.
-Went on a barge with three other PR people who are in effect somewhat irresponsible.
-They missed the barge back to where we are at present.
-Although I must say it was only a fluke that I happened to catch it.
-I am glad that I didn’t have to spend a night up there.
-A dismal spot.
 Most of these jungles stink of decaying vegetation & have that dank warmth of a mulch heap to help one along.
 Beautiful and lavish enough they may be, with a kind of monsteria deliciosa vine winding up the trees, and a dozen other types ….ed from the branches.
 Not so many birds.
 A few butterflies & a bloody lot of mosquitoes.
 Not the healthiest spots to live in under normal circumstances but the necessities of obtaining cover makes it almost imperative for the troops.

 3 pm Tuesday [25 Jan 1944]